 Our occupational, physical, and music therapists collaborate to determine the most effective strategies for each child.
 This allows for more rapid progress toward essential sensorimotor goals.

-Which sensorimotor therapies will benefit your child?
-To determine what your child's developing nervous system needs most, we employ a methodical step-by-step approach using gold standard assessments and, from there, we create a customized treatment program.
+To determine what your child's developing nervous system needs most, we employ a methodical, step-by-step approach using gold-standard assessments and, from there, we create a customized treatment program.